spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation.rst

    docker commit <CONTAINER_ID> <YOUR_NAME>/<DISTROS>:<VERSION>

-For OSX and Linux users
+For macOS and Linux users
 ~~~~~~~~~~~~~~~~~~~~~~~

 Create an X11 server for handling display: